trivedisorabh/flask-rest-blogApi/README.md

 __Todos:__<br>
  - review structure of the project
  - Update readme
- - Look at pest practice to do DB migrations
+ - Look at best practice to do DB migrations
  - Add a logout route.

 ## How to run the API